 On October 24, 2007, THLA filed an appeal against the resolution issued by SUNAT.
 THLA asserts that it had paid the corresponding property transfer tax for the land, as well as the VAT for a part of the building.
-THLA argues that the property transfer tax was not paid for part of the building as the sale of such part of the building was a first-time sale performed by the contractor and was exempt from a tax.
+THLA argues that the property transfer tax was not paid for part of the building as the sale of such part of the building was a first-time sale performed by the contractor and was exempt from tax.
 On October 17, 2014, the Tax Court ruled that the resolution issued by the SUNAT was void as it had not been properly supported (such resolution did not specify the reasons why the SUNAT considered that the total of the transfer was subject to property transfer tax).

 On March 12, 2015, SUNAT issued a new resolution in respect of the same issues, but provided no additional evidentiary support for its position.
-SUNAT new resolution (Resolution No 045-012-00073684), demanded the payment of the property transfer tax for the same land and the same building for a total of S/.
+SUNAT's new resolution (Resolution N° 045-012-00073684), demanded the payment of the property transfer tax for the same land and the same building for a total of S/.
 1,052,993 (including interests and penalties).
 THLA argued once again that the resolution issued by SUNAT lacks the proper supporting documentation.
 SUNAT claims that THLA must pay the property transfer tax but does not explain the legal basis supporting such standpoint.

 On April 13, 2015, THLA filed its opposition against Resolution No 045-012-00073684 asserting that THLA was not required to pay any property transfer tax and requesting that the new resolution be declared void as it lacked proper support.
 Such claim is currently under review.
 THLA contends that it is probable that the Tax Court, for a second time, will declare such resolution to be void.
+The opposition writ is pending a ruling by the Municipal Administration (1st administrative instance).
+Should the opposition writ be rejected, THLA is entitled to file an appeal writ before the Tax Court (second administrative instance).